29thStPublishing/Dumpling2/DumplingDocs.md

 2. **getArticlesFor(issueId: String?, type: String?, excludeType: String?, count: Int, page: Int)** ```returns Array<Article>``` This method accepts an issue's global id, type of article to be found and type of article to be excluded.
 It retrieves all articles which meet these conditions and returns them in an array.
 All parameters are optional.
 At least one of the parameters is needed when making this call.
 The parameters follow AND conditions

-3. **issueId: NSString?, key: String, value: String, count: Int, page: Int)** ```returns Array<Article>``` This method accepts an issue's global id, a key and a value to be searched.
+3. **getArticlesFor(issueId: NSString?, key: String, value: String, count: Int, page: Int)** ```returns Array<Article> or nil``` This method accepts an issue's global id, a key and a value to be searched.
 It retrieves all articles which belong to the issue (or any regardless of issue if nil) and have a specific value for the given key.
 The key and value params are necessary.
-If you do not want paginated results, pass count as 0
+If you do not want paginated results, pass count as 0.
+If searching against keywords, send a comma-separated string for the value (e.g. ```keyword1,keyword2,keyword3```)

 4. **searchArticlesWith(keywords: [String], issueId: String?)** ```returns Array<Article>``` This method accepts an issue's global id and returns all articles for an issue (or if nil, all issues) with specific keywords